kiwipy/chat/README.md

 > :green_square: Send message to everyone as admin with **`sudo stim --admin <ROOM> <"MESSAGE">`**.<br>

 ## Server signup feature
+> [!WARNING]
->[!WARING] This is most definitely a security risk!<br>
+> This is most definitely a security risk!<br>
-Only use this on a virtual machine on your local network!
+> Only use this on a virtual machine on your local network!

 Navigate to the server folder and run **`sudo ./setup.sh`**<br>
 This will create the user (signup), you'll have to set a password.<br>